Covid-19

 Seasonal COVID-19 vaccine

-If you or your child are eligible for the COVID-19 vaccine this spring, make sure you come forward for this extra protection between 1 April – 17 June 2025.
+If you or your child are eligible for the COVID-19 vaccine, make sure you come forward for this extra protection this Autumn/Winter 2025/26.

 You can check your eligibility and book online on the NHS website.